 Where and how to vote

-On May 10th, the Pallister Government proclaimed a new law (Bill 29: The Health Sector Bargaining Unit Review Act) that could change the union that represents you and the collective agreement that protects you.
-Things you have fought for – like working day vacations – are now potentially in jeopardy.
+In May 2018, the Pallister Government proclaimed a new law (Bill 29: The Health Sector Bargaining Unit Review Act) that could change the union that represents health care workers.

 More about Bill 29